nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/data-a11y.md

 The content design standards state how we should be presenting data.
 To help our users, try to:

-- remove unnecessary numbers by always trying to round values up to a whole number, getting rid of decimal places unless it’s money, and rounding to a scale relative to the use of a number - for example, 10,234,357 may be more useful to be presented to some users as 10 million depending on the level of precision needed
+- get rid of decimal places unless it’s money by rounding to a scale relative to the use of a number - for example, 10,234,357 may be more useful to be presented to some users as 10 million on a chart or "just over 10 million" in text
 - leave lots of space, so that numbers do not jump around so much on the screen for people with dyscalculia
 - involve people who struggle with numbers in the design process, from both within and outside the design team
 - explain charts and the data involved (initially and throughout), including access to calculations involved, to increase data literacy